GDevelopApp/GDevelop-documentation/docs/gdevelop5/index.md

 # GDevelop 5

 GDevelop is a free, open-source, and cross-platform game creation tool that anyone can use to create games *without* programming skills.
-This wiki contains everything you need to know to create games with GDevelop — even if you've never created a game before.
+This documentation contains everything you need to know to create games with GDevelop — even if you've never created a game before.

 ![](/gdevelop5/start/pasted/20230304-181105.png)